MyJSOE Major Change App

 - See MyJSOE Major Change App for time line.
 Future quarter applications TBA.

-- All students must apply to change into a CSE major: MyJSOE MAJOR CHANGE APPLICATION
+- All non-CSE majors must apply to change into a CSE major: MyJSOE MAJOR CHANGE APPLICATION

 - All students already in a CSE major must apply to change into another CSE major: My Triton Link